briar/briar-desktop/TRANSLATION.md

-_Note: Translation isn't set up yet, still the following text describes how translation will happen in future._

 Translation of Briar Desktop is provided by the Localization Lab.
 To make Briar Desktop available in your language, please visit https://www.transifex.com/otf/briar/ and ask to join one of the LocLab’s